 Gym rats like me try to find a gym the minute they hit a town.
 It can be extremely frustrating in Mexico because most gyms are really bad; dirty, broken and limited equipment and rooms that lack of heat or air conditioning.
 Don't forget to do your online search in Spanish "gimnasios" + town.
 Unless they have their site in English, good ones may not appear in your search.

-And while working out may not be as common in Mexico as in the U.S., you do see people running along the beach.
+While working out may not be as common in Mexico as in the U.S., you do see people running along the beach.
 There are bicycle clubs and swim clubs in larger Mexican towns too.
-Again, don't forget to do the search for groups in Spanish.
 In expat areas like San Miguel de Allende or Lake Chapala, you have every type of physical activity facility you can think of.

 "How to Design a Work-out According to Your Body Type" - by Body-building.com